pfaffmann/react-geogebra/README.md

         width="600"
         height="400"
         appletOnLoad={registerGeogebraListener}
-        enableCAS="false"
       />
 ```

+## Known Bugs

+- hot reload doesn't work properly (create-react-app)
+- "Object related" event listeners don't work

-The tutorial used to deploy and publish the package can be found [here](https://medium.com/dailyjs/building-a-react-component-with-webpack-publish-to-npm-deploy-to-github-guide-6927f60b3220).
+The tutorial used to deploy and publish the package can be found [here](https://medium.com/dailyjs/building-a-react-component-with-webpack-publish-to-npm-deploy-to-github-guide-6927f60b3220). <br>
-I hope you are going to enjoy 'react-geogebra' in your projects 👩‍💻👨‍💻🧑‍💻.
+I hope you are going to enjoy **react-geogebra** in your projects 👩‍💻👨‍💻🧑‍💻.